 - Visit The University of Alabama’s Graduate School website and click on the APPLY NOW button.

 - Use the online system to complete the basic graduate application form and submit your application fee, along with a few other things that you’ll need:

-- A statement of purpose (Tell us about your interest in criminal justice and your exciting career plans — no more than one single-spaced page, please!)
+- A statement of purpose (Tell us about your interests and exciting career plans — no more than one single-spaced page, please!)

-- Three letters of recommendation (Through the online system, you can submit contact information for the three people who have agreed to write letters of recommendation for you.)
+- Contact information for the three people, ideally professors, who have agreed to write letters of recommendation for you.